FrBernad/restaurant-reviews/README.md

 * correct handling of concurrent writes
 * clean layering and testability

-The system is composed of multiple Spring Boot services that communicate through **Apache Kafka**, persist data in * *PostgreSQL**, and optionally use **Redis** for read optimization.
+The system is composed of multiple Spring Boot services that communicate through **Apache Kafka**, persist data in **PostgreSQL**, and optionally use **Redis** for read optimization.
 The focus is on architectural correctness, clarity, and realistic backend design rather than feature completeness.

-Below is a **drop-in replacement** section for your README that (a) **explains each module’s responsibility** clearly and (b) adds a **Design Decisions** section with the key trade-offs.

-You can paste this under “Project Overview”.

 ---